Awbridge F.C.

-The club were longstanding members of the Hampshire League and were eventually absorbed by neighbours Michelmersh & Timsbury after a brief spell groundsharing.
+They were longstanding members of the Hampshire League and were eventually absorbed by neighbours Michelmersh & Timsbury after a brief spell groundsharing.

 History

 The club were originally known as Awbridge Albion and spent their early days playing friendly fixtures.
 Their first known game was in November 1904 when they defeated Landford 4–0.

 After the Great War, the club became more organised and began using the Village Hall Field for their home games.
-In 1923, they were amongst the founder members of the short-lived Ampfield & District League, before joining the Salisbury & District League two years later, where they won numerous trophies.
+In 1923, Awbridge were amongst the founder members of the short-lived Ampfield & District League, before joining the Salisbury & District League two years later, where they won numerous trophies.
 The Thirties saw them switch to the Southampton League where they enjoyed further success.

 After World War II, the club reformed as Awbridge and in 1948 returned to the Southampton League where they were placed in Junior Division 4.
 Significant progress was made; by 1953 they had risen to the Senior section, formed a reserves side and even had their own Supporters Club.

 The Sixties were very much a successful period in which they dominated the local football scene.
-Under the astute management of Wilf Moody, they twice won the Southampton League Premier Division and Southampton Senior Cup (both finals played at The Dell, Southampton) along with a solitary Hampshire Intermediate Cup triumph (played at Dean Court, Bournemouth).
+Under the astute management of Wilf Moody, they twice won the Premier Division and Southampton Senior Cup (both finals played at The Dell, Southampton) along with a solitary Hampshire Intermediate Cup triumph (played at Dean Court, Bournemouth).
 These successes were eventually rewarded with election into the Hampshire League in 1968, where they promptly won the Division 3 West title at the first attempt.

 On limited resources, Awbridge spent three seasons rubbing shoulders with some big-guns in Division 2 before two relegations within three seasons saw them drop to Division 4, where they continued to struggle.
 Until this point, the club had used the original Village Hall building, but after receiving an ultimatum to improve their facilities, they embarked on an ambitious campaign to build their own separate pavilion, which was officially opened in 1980.